 3. Right to Object

-Individuals can request the deletion of their personal data if it is no longer necessary for the purposes for which it was collected.
+People can demand the deletion of their information in case it is no longer needed as per the purposes of its gathering.
 You must:

-- Erase the Data: Remove the personal data without undue delay when requested, unless legal obligations require otherwise.
+- Erase the Data: Delete the personal data without any undue delay when asked to do so, unless there may be a legal obligation that exists to prevent this deletion.

 5. Right to Data Portability

-The UAE Data Protection Authority (DPA) is the regulatory body responsible for enforcing the PDPL.
-It has the power to:
+UAE Data Protection Authority (DPA) is the regulatory entity charged with the implementation of the PDPL.
+It can:

 1. Investigate Complaints